dragonhunt02/dokku/docs/networking/proxies/haproxy.md

 dokku haproxy:label node-js-app unset easyhaproxy.node-js-app.balance
 ```

-Dokku sets some proxy labels on app containers by default, but you can override them with `haproxy:label set`.
+Dokku sets some proxy labels on app containers by default, but you can override them with `haproxy:label <app> set`.

 ### Customizing the Haproxy container image